Electricity Infrastructure Roadmap

 To help all our stakeholders understand when Roadmap consultations are expected to occur over the comings months, the Department has released an indicative consultation timeline.

-- Issues paper: Tranche two regulations to support specific urgent and mechanical elements of the Electricity Infrastructure Roadmap
+The Department recently sought public submissions for the Central-West Orana Renewable Energy Zone Access Scheme Issues Paper (closed 30 April 2021) and the Tranche two regulations to support specific urgent and mechanical elements of the Electricity Infrastructure Roadmap Issues Paper (closed 21 May 2021).

-The Department expects to consult throughout 2021 on other substantive policy details to inform further regulations.
+The Department expects to consult throughout 2021 on other substantive program design and policy details to inform regulations and Roadmap initiatives.

 If you wish to be kept informed on the Roadmap’s implementation, and upcoming opportunities to provide feedback, you are encouraged to join the Electricity Infrastructure Roadmap mailing list.